TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

-Interacting Gene Pair Analysis
+# Interacting gene pair analysis

 This folder documents the interacting gene pair analyses.
 Includes  gene-bin mapping, and ortholog checks between species.
 All steps are demonstrated using the *E. scolopes* sample 403493 at 100 kb resolution.
 Additional commands are provided for *S. officinalis* to complete orthology comparisons as at the time of writing this paper, no gene annotation was available for *S. officinalis*.

-Orthology was assessed using reciprocal best BLAST hits for *E. scolopes*, *O. bimaculoides* and *P. maximus* using BLASTP 2.16.0 with the parameters -evalue 1E-2 -max_target_seqs 1 -outfmt 6.
+Note: orthology was assessed using reciprocal best BLAST hits for *E. scolopes*, *O. bimaculoides* and *P. maximus* using BLASTP 2.16.0 with the parameters -evalue 1E-2 -max_target_seqs 1 -outfmt 6.

 ### Make orthology annotation file for *S. officinalis*